-We invite you to consider going on one of these tours or participate in a learning event.
+We invite you to consider going on a tour or participate in a learning event.
+We’re currently accepting applications for our tour to Uganda aimed at teachers and youth leaders.
 Apply early as space is limited!

 About Learning Tours

 Learning tours are not holidays or mission trips.
 Considerable pre-tour background reading is required, and accommodations are basic.
 Food Security Learning Tours are limited to a maximum of 8-12 participants.

 Canadian Foodgrains Bank also requires participants to share their experiences and insights by speaking to local church and community groups upon their return.
 Considerable time is spent with orientation and sessions to build capacity for engaging other Canadians upon returning home.